Meister1593/AwesomeDotfiles/README.md

 # AwesomeDotfiles
 My dotfiles that i use daily because no other WM or DE provides such experience Most of the awesomewm dotfiles are based on https://github.com/WillPower3309/awesome-dotfiles dotfiles, which i'm glad he did them like so.
+Also big thanks for beatiful rofi themes to https://github.com/adi1090x/rofi devs

 I didn't like how keys were placed and it lacked some programs i needed, so i modified it a bit, added several keys, added rules for my go-to programs and games to place on certain workspaces

 Must-have dependencies:
 1. Terminal: `kitty`
 2. Lock: `i3lock-color + xidlehook` (xidlehook is currently not maintained and sadly won't be (https://github.com/jD91mZM2/xidlehook/issues/72), needs to be replaced)
-3. Program Launcher: `rofi`
+3. Program Launcher: `rofi` (might need additional dependencies)
 4. Screenshots: `flameshot`
 5. File Manager: `caja`
 6. Volume Control: `pasystray`